raspberrypilearning/physical-computing-with-python/trafficlights.md

 ## Dive into Python

-Open up the Python application IDLE and get started by testing out the button.
+Open the Python application IDLE and get started by testing out the button.

 1. Open **Python 3** from the main menu: